Machine Shorthand Reporter

 Court recorders and court reporters usually work during court hours.
 Hansard (parliament) reporters work long, irregular hours.

 Stenocaptioners work shifts to cover television programming, usually at the originating television station's premises.
-Computer assisted real-time (CART) reporters work in different locations, for example, a courtroom, university campus, boardroom or conference.
+Computer assisted real-time (CART) reporters work in different locations, such as courtroom, university campuses, or at conference.

 - good hearing and concentration